This page was last updated on 19 July 2021 at 13.10

 If your employer is not following this you should, in the first instance show your manager this guidance and get them to confirm that they will follow it.
 If you are still experiencing problems please contact the branch so we can help you.

-I have been diagnosed with Coronavirus – what will I be paid?
+I have been told to self-isolate before I go into hospital – what will I be paid?

 Will I need a Fit Note (sick note)?